TheRamenGuy/Semantic_Segmentation_Using_U-Net/README.md

 # Semantic_Segmentation_Using_U-Net

-In this project, we are implementing semantic segmentation of an aerial view dataset captured by a drone using U-Net model whose initial weights are pre-trained on the resnet models.
+In this project, I am implementing semantic segmentation of an aerial view dataset captured by a drone using U-Net model whose initial weights are pre-trained on the resnet models.

-Particularly, we are taking two approaches here -
+Particularly, two approaches are taken here -
 1. Resizing the images and then using Resnet50 for providing initial weights for U-Net.
 2. Creating patches first, then resizing the images and then using Resnet34 for providing initial weights for U-Net.